aver2one/random_project/README.md

 You will have to touch many different concepts here that would be useful to learn.

-Stick it all in a repo on github and try to make useful commit messages as your work.
+Stick it all in a repo on github and try to make useful commit messages as you work.

 The File: